pevey/medusa-plugins/packages/sveltekit-sdk/README.md

 ### search

-- `search` — query (requires the search plugin on the backend)
+- `search` — query (requires medusa-plugin-search on the backend)

 ### forms

-- `submitForm` — command (requires the forms plugin on the backend)
+- `submitForm` — command (requires medusa-plugin-forms on the backend)

 ## Extending the client

 Because the library exposes its per-request context, you can add your own remote functions in your app that reuse the same configured Medusa instance.
 This is useful if you have custom routes added by your own Medusa plugins or if you want to customize any of the functions included in the library.
-Call `getMedusaContext()` within a custom remote function get an object with the relevant context ()`{ client, region_id, country_code, headers() }`) for the current request.
+Call `getMedusaContext()` within a custom remote function get an object with the relevant context (`{ client, region_id, country_code, headers() }`) for the current request.
 Passing `headers()` sends the logged-in customer's session.

 ```ts
 // src/lib/orders.remote.ts